virtualmin/virtualmin.com/content/docs/Advanced Tutorials/how-to-configure-ldap.md

 ln -s /etc/libnss-ldap.conf /etc/pam_ldap.conf
 ```

-On CentOS, Fedora or Redhat systems the needed PAM libraries are part of the `nss_ldap` or `nss-pam-ldapd` package that you should have already installed in the previous step.
+On Alma, Rocky, Fedora, Oracle or Red Hat systems the needed PAM libraries are part of the `nss_ldap` or `nss-pam-ldapd` package that you should have already installed in the previous step.

 ### Setting Up an LDAP Client System